-It can be easy to get wrapped up in the rush of it all though, particularly at Christmas – a time that thrives off of materialistic pursuits.
+It can be easy to get wrapped up (no pun intended) in the rush of it all though, particularly at Christmas – a time that thrives off of materialistic pursuits.
 Overconsumption extends to all areas of life during silly season.
 From excessive present buying to ensuring your fridge is stocked beyond capacity, the common mentality often is “more, more, more”.

 Even the attitude towards clothing changes in the run-up to December 25th.
 An increase in the number of social commitments we have coming up means that the pressure to present ourselves a certain way suddenly shoots up too.
 We con ourselves into thinking that none of the outfits we have hanging in our wardrobes are good enough and it’s hard to ignore the impulse to spend our hard-earned cash when it’s whispering “new coat” relentlessly in our ears.

 Nuw – a unique clothes sharing app and community across Ireland/the UK – wanted to do a little bit of digging on the theme of refreshing wardrobes though and according to their research, 56% of young people are planning to give more sustainable (and affordable) gifts a go this holiday season.
 So, it’s not all bad news all the time.